TheBlackDragon4/Pihole-AdGuard-Home-Blocklisten/README.md

-## Exotischere Webseiten
+## More exotic websites

-Mithilfe dieser Blockliste werden einige exotischern Werbe Domains blockiert.
+With the help of this blocklist, some exotic advertising domains are blocked.
-Diese Anbieter zeichnen sich durch "Windows Needs Updates" Popups und Unseriösen dingen aus
+These providers are characterized by "Windows Needs Updates" pop-ups and unserious things

 https://github.com/TheBlackDragon4/pihole-blocklisten/blob/main/Sonstiges/exotischer.txt

-## FireTV Werbung Blockieren
+## FireTV Block Ads

-Mithilfe dieser Blockliste werden Werbungen von einem Amazon Fire TV Stick blockiert
+Using this block list to block ads from an Amazon Fire TV Stick

 https://github.com/TheBlackDragon4/Sonstiges/firetv.txt

-## Tracking von verschiedenen Telemetry Listen
+## Tracking of different telemetry lists

 https://v.firebog.net/hosts/Easyprivacy.txt
 https://v.firebog.net/hosts/Prigent-Ads.txt